Star Wars: Galaxy’s Edge is Finally Open — Now What?

 Opening hours, access, and Fastpass/MaxPass procedures for Star Wars: Galaxy’s Edge are likely to change over the coming months.
 Check back regularly as we will update all our information as it becomes available.

-How to Gain Access to Star Wars: Galaxy’s Edge Now through June 23rd
+How to Enter Star Wars: Galaxy’s Edge (current information)

-The first wave of guests to enter the park each morning will be walked straight into Galaxy’s Edge via the Big Thunder Trail entrance near Frontierland.
-However, once the area approaches its maximum capacity—which is determined by how many riders the attractions inside can process—direct entry to the land is shut off.
-At this point, guests must use their smartphone’s Disneyland app (or kiosks located around the park) to secure a free spot in the “virtual queue.”
+The first wave of guests to enter the park each morning are walked straight into Galaxy’s Edge to queue up for the Millennium Falcon simulator ride.
+However, if they want to experience the headliner Rise of the Rise, guests must use their smartphone’s Disneyland app (or designated FastPass kiosks located around the park) to secure a free “virtual boarding pass.”

-This system works similarly to a Fastpass, but there’s no set time at which you schedule your return; rather, you’ll receive a push notification on your phone when your time has arrived, and you will then have up to 2 hours to use your boarding pass and enter Black Spire Outpost through the Critter Country entrance.
+This system works similarly to a Fastpass, but there’s no set time at which you schedule your return; rather, you’ll receive a push notification on your phone when your time has arrived, and you will then have between 1 and 2 hours to use your boarding pass and enter the Rise of the Resistance queue near the land’s Critter Country exit.

 Down the road we expect that Disney will offer Disney Early Morning Magic and Disney After Hours opportunities to get into Galaxy’s Edge before the park opens or after it closes.
 This will come with a price, but paying extra might be the only way to experience Galaxy’s Edge without huge crowds.